 “We were all in it together, and it helped knowing I was in a supportive environment.
 These principles encouraged me to take risks and push myself,” he said.

 The tools Minard and other students learn in the course help set them apart from peers as they transition into graduate school or the workplace.
-Encouraged by Arthur Allen, Raymond C. Dein College Professor and associate professor of accountancy, Minard decided to stay at Nebraska another year to earn an MPA degree.
+Encouraged by Arthur Allen, associate professor of accountancy, Minard decided to stay at Nebraska another year to earn an MPA degree.

 “Drew has outstanding skills in all areas – speaking, research and writing, technical and analytic.
 He is personable, friendly and intelligent with an admirable work ethic,” Allen said.